bmanders716/bmanders716.github.io/cookbook.md

 Shrewsbury Cakes.

-_Ingredients_--º†lb. of butter.
+_Ingredients_--Ï†¨b. of butter.
-               º†lb. of castor sugar.
+               Ï†¨b. of castor sugar.
-               6†oz. of flour.
+               6‡Ø∫. of flour.
                1 egg.

 _Method._--Cream the butter and sugar.